carineang/tp/docs/UserGuide.md

 :exclamation: **Constraints:**<br>

-* Invalid/Unknown commands **will** be considered and saved into the command history, since it may have been a typo.

 * Blank inputs (including empty inputs) are not useful command inputs and won't be added.

-* The command history will not be saved when the application is closed.

-* Restarting the application will clear the command history.
+* Restarting or closing the application will clear the command history.

 * Inputs that are duplicates of the previously saved command history input will not be added another time.